Buses in Melbourne: Early history

 In addition to the Daimler double decker buses in operation by the Melbourne Motor Omnibus Co, many of Melbourne's private bus operators began by running jitney-style seven-seat buses.
 The use of these small buses may have been an attempt to circumvent State government road regulations.
 While some of the early operators ran fixed routes with regular timetables, there was no State Government agency to regulate the routes, or officially recognise them.
 A number of companies competed with trams, running along tram routes but charging lower fares.
 The Motor Omnibus Act of 1924 disallowed bus competition along tramway routes.

 The Trak Motor-bus Company was founded in 1923 by the bus pioneer and distinguished naval officer Fred Knight, with three other partners.
-All four men were former officers in the British Navy.
-Knight also established the Kintrack Motor-bus Company in January 1924, with buses on the city to Caulfield route commencing in March 1924.
+All four men were former officers in the Royal Navy.
+Knight also established the Kintrack Motorbus Company in January 1924, with buses on the city to Caulfield route commencing in March 1924.
 Kintrak had the distinction of being the first to employ female bus conductors.

 Ventura Bus Lines was founded in 1924 by Harry Cornwall, who began operating a bus route between Box Hill and the city, and later ran buses along dirt tracks between Box Hill and Mentone, which roughly equated to the 700 bus route, later integrated into the orbital 903 bus route.
 Ventura's first depot was at a petrol station on the corner of Station Street and Canterbury Road, in Box Hill South.

 In 1925, the Melbourne & Metropolitan Tramways Board (M&MTB) introduced the first tramways buses.
 Its first bus route ran down Swanston Street from La Trobe Street, and along Glen Huntly Road to Elsternwick station.

 By the 1960s, unlike other Australian cities which had replaced their trams with buses, Melbourne was the only one which retained its major tram network.
 Melbourne resisted the trend to abolish tram systems partly because its wide streets, and generally geometric street pattern, made the use of trams more practicable than in many other cities.
-There was also the steadfast leadership of the chairman of the M&MTB, Sir Robert Risson, who argued strongly that trams remained an efficient way of transporting large numbers of people, and that the cost of ripping up the concrete-embedded tram tracks would be prohibitive.
+There was also the steadfast leadership of the chairman of the M&MTB, Robert Risson, who argued strongly that trams remained an efficient way of transporting large numbers of people, and that the cost of ripping up the concrete-embedded tram tracks would be prohibitive.